din/compose/README.md

 }
 ```

-> ❗️ `RouterComponent provides default implementation for SwiftUI view, so you don't have to provide your own body, if you have some simple cases.
+> ❗️ `RouterComponent provides default implementation for its SwiftUI view, so you don't have to provide your own body, if you have some simple cases.

 Now, pushing any button in the appropriate component triggers the signal emitter, which, in turn, is observed by the `AuthComponent` and the currently presented component is replaced.